-In most cases, students should first attempt to resolve their concerns with the individual(s) most directly connected to the student's complaint.
+In most cases, students should first attempt to resolve their concerns with the individual(s) most directly connected to the student's issue.

-If the student is not comfortable discussing the matter with the individual(s) most directly involved, the student may take their informal complaint to a liaison not directly involved, such as the Complaint Administrator.
+If the student is not comfortable discussing the matter with the individual(s), the student may take their concerns to a Complaint Administrator at any time by emailing Complaint.Coordinator@devry.edu.